ldbc/ldbc_graphalytics/README.md

  - `graphx.job.executor-memory`: Set to the amount of memory to reserve in YARN for each worker.
  - `graphx.job.executor-cores`: Set to the number of cores available to each worker.

+### GraphLab Create

+The `graphlab` benchmark runs on Hadoop version 2.4.1 or later (earlier versions have not been attempted) with YARN as resource manager.
+Before launching the benchmark, ensure GraphLab Create is installed on your system with a valid (free) license key, the python executable is in your PATH and Hadoop is running in either pseudo-distributed or distributed mode.
+Next, edit the `graphlab`-specifig configuration file: `config/graphlab.properties` and change the following settings:

+- `hadoop.home`: Set to the root of your Hadoop installation (HADOOP_HOME).
+- `graphlab.job.virtual-cores`: Set to the amount of virtual cores to request from your Hadoop deployment.
+- `graphlab.job.heap-size`: Set to the amount of heap space (in MB) is required for job execution in the Hadoop environment.